elotroalex/chiens/_texts/translation.md

 - Cataracts here are the cataracts and the murderous clear song of the birds.

-*(A desert campaign, as far from tropical as possible.
+*(A field in the desert, as far from tropical as possible.
 Farmers.
 Enter the traveler, head covered with a veil.)*

 - {:.sp} The Traveler.